SSH | Entitle

 However, Entitle supports the connection of two integrations of the same type to a target host.

 3. Suppose you wish to switch between the two integration types to the same host or delete an integration.
-In that case, you are required to clean the configuration file manually, as it can't be done automatically.
+In that case, you must clean the configuration file manually, as it can't be done automatically.

 4. Entitle supports two types of SSH integrations: